sudorandom/kmcd.dev/content/posts/2026/dynamic-protobuf-in-go/index.md

 To see how `dynamicpb` and `hyperpb` compare in code, we can use the classic ConnectRPC/Buf [Eliza service](https://buf.build/connectrpc/eliza) schema.

-A complete, working set of examples is available in the [dynamic-protobuf-in-go/go](https://github.com/sudorandom/kmcd.dev/tree/main/content/posts/2026/dynamic-protobuf-in-go/go) directory.
+A complete set of runnable examples is available in the [dynamic-protobuf-in-go/go](https://github.com/sudorandom/kmcd.dev/tree/main/content/posts/2026/dynamic-protobuf-in-go/go) directory.
 It uses `buf` to compile the Protobuf definitions into a binary descriptor set, which is then loaded at runtime to perform dynamic serialization and reflection.

 ### 1. Compiling Protobuf Descriptors with Buf